vandykumari/serviceswift/README.md

-This is a fydp project..
+# This is a fyd project..